angela-andrews/friend-finder/README.md

 	* [bodyParser.urlencoded](https://www.npmjs.com/package/body-parser#bodyparserurlencodedoptions)
 	* [bodyParser.json](https://www.npmjs.com/package/body-parser#bodyparserjsonoptions)
 * We've moved the routes to external files for modularity and separation of concerns. *Require* both the apiRoutes and htmlRoutes (minus the .html file extension).
 Append (app) at the end of each require to signify that express will be using these routes.
+* Configue express.static to use the public directory to server up static content use path.join(). *late addition*
 * Configure the server to listen on the above mentioned port.
 Create console.log messages to inform the user where to access the app.